thedamon/opendatabetes/README.md

 > This way, I could point the tool, `sanguine <git://github.com/bewest/my-data.git>` or `insulaudit upload git@github.com:bewest/my-phr.git`
 > We can bundle some basic tools to verify/reformat data, and it provides a nice audit trail on what software has done to it, and is endlessly extensible.

+> ~thedamon
+> I'm not familiar with those, personally.
+> I was thinking of using straight up JSON because of its seeming ubiquity and ease of parsing it in most circumstances.
+With JSON you get a low point of entry for people wanting to plug things in and play around.
+> But if one of these formats is more easily parsed, that could make sense.

 [1]: http://www.sanguinediabetes.com "Sanguine Diabetes Manager website"
 [2]: http://diabetesdata.pbworks.com/w/page/17680096/FrontPage "Diabetes Data Wiki"